restfb/restfb.github.io/_includes/documentation/messenger-welcome.md

 ### Personalize your greeting text

-Facebook support a way to personalize the greeting text.
+Facebook supports a way to personalize the greeting text.
 You need to add a placeholder in the text template.
-There are placeholder for first, last and the full name.
+There are placeholders for first, last, and full name.

 {% raw %}
 <ul class="list-group">